-Montgomery, Ala. – A Mobile County School System educator who makes it her mission to find strategies to make learning more engaging and relevant to the lives of students is Alabama’s 2017-2018 Teacher of the Year.
+Montgomery, Ala. – A Mobile County Public Schools educator who makes it her mission to find strategies to make learning more engaging and relevant to the lives of students is Alabama’s 2017-2018 Teacher of the Year.

 Chasity Collier, who teaches fifth-grade science at Dawes Intermediate School, will serve as the state’s ambassador for public education and the teaching profession throughout the upcoming school year.
 Collier, who served as an Alabama Math, Science, and Technology Initiative (AMSTI) coach from 2008-2015, automatically becomes Alabama’s nominee for National Teacher of the Year.